KostasKoutrou/kostaskoutrou.github.io/_posts/2030-12-31-troubleshoot-mde-with-kql.md

 |AsrVulnerableSignedDriverAudited<br>AsrVulnerableSignedDriverBlocked<br>AsrVulnerableSignedDriverWarnBypassed|Block abuse of in-the-wild exploited vulnerable signed drivers|
 |AsrWebShellOnServerAudited<br>AsrWebShellOnServerBlocked<br>AsrWebShellWarnBypassed (does not have the "OnServer" substring like the other 2)|Block Webshell creation for Servers|

 Each ASR Rule has its own GUID.
 GUIDs are needed when configuring, e.g., a GPO to enable ASR rules in Audit or Block mode for machines.
-The ASR Rule to GUID matrix can be found in Microsoft"s [Attack surface reduction rules reference](https://learn.microsoft.com/en-us/defender-endpoint/attack-surface-reduction-rules-reference#asr-rule-to-guid-matrix)
+The ASR Rule to GUID matrix can be found in Microsoft's [Attack surface reduction rules reference](https://learn.microsoft.com/en-us/defender-endpoint/attack-surface-reduction-rules-reference#asr-rule-to-guid-matrix)

 The KQL query to search for ASR Rule detections is the following: